abigailwozniak/job-tenure/detail.md

 - **SIPP_Materials**
-  - Contains the do-files to reproduce table 5 and the data used in Figures 1, 5, 9, and 11; Online Appendix Figures 5,6.
-Note the CPS Materials section has the do-files that uses the data to create the Figures themselves.
+  - Contains the do-files to reproduce Table 5 and the data used in Figures 1, 5, 9, and 11; Online Appendix Figures 5,6.
+  - Note that the CPS Materials section has the do-files that uses the data to create the Figures themselves.
 - **GSS_Materials**
   - Contains the do-files to reproduce the GSS columns in Table 6
 - **NLSY_Materials**